ranc-n/Ranc-et-al.-EcoLett-2021/README.md

 1. *Configuration files*: input parameter values

 #### Ranc_et_al_2021_Aspromonte_roedeer_traj.txt
-This file stores the 6-hour movement trajectory for each animal.
-It is used for model fitting.
-The file includes the following columns:
+The file can be accessed at: *xxx.zenodo.xxx* This file stores the 6-hour movement trajectory for each animal and is used for model fitting.
+It includes the following columns:
 * *animals_id*: unique animal identifier
 * *x*: longitude (relative to the origin of the environmental rasters; missing data indicated by -9999)
-* *y*: latitude (relative to the origin of the environmental rasters; missing data indicated by -9999) ==> The files can be accessed at: *xxx.zenodo.xxx*
+* *y*: latitude (relative to the origin of the environmental rasters; missing data indicated by -9999)

 #### Simulation_traj files
 The *Simulation_traj* folder contains two files storing the released locations of each animal.
 These files are used for the movement simulations and include the same fields as *Ranc_et_al_2021_Aspromonte_roedeer_traj.txt*.